 Your tax credit amount depends on the percentage of wages you give to employees while they are on leave.
 The credit ranges from 12.5% – 25%.

 Keep in mind that this tax credit is not the same as the COVID-19 paid sick and family leave tax credit.

 If you incur expenses to provide access to employees or customers with disabilities, you may be eligible for the disabled access credit.

-To qualify, you must earn annual revenues below $1 million and have 30 or fewer full-time employees.
+To qualify, you must have gross receipts below $1 million and 30 or fewer full-time employees.
 Eligible expenses include removing barriers and acquiring equipment for individuals with disabilities.

 Work opportunity credit

 If you hire individuals from qualifying groups who have faced employment barriers, you might be eligible for the work opportunity credit.

 You can claim the credit for first- and second-year wages paid to these employees.
 The amount you can claim depends on the employee you hire.

 Employee retention credit for employers affected by qualified disasters

 Have you been impacted by a qualifying declared disaster (e.g., tornadoes, hurricanes, earthquakes, etc.)?
 If so, you may be able to claim this employee retention tax credit.